getgrav/grav-learn/pages/20/02.migration/05.developer-upgrade-guide/doc.md

 - [ ] Composer dependencies install cleanly with PHP 8.3+
 - [ ] Blueprints render correctly in Admin 2.0
 - [ ] If the plugin previously had admin-classic UI: equivalent functionality is registered through `onApi*` events for Admin 2.0
+- [ ] No event subscriptions are gated on `isAdmin()` inside `onPluginsInitialized()` (page templates/blueprints registered this way go missing in Admin 2.0); subscribe statically instead
+- [ ] Any custom page templates the plugin provides appear in the Add Page dropdown in Admin 2.0
 - [ ] Language strings render correctly in Admin 2.0 (no humanised fallbacks for keys that exist)
 - [ ] `compatibility:` flag in `blueprints.yaml` lists `'2.0'`
 - [ ] Plugin works against the migration wizard's dry-run / strict mode